Kaolin clay (aka china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

 - Provide a layer of protection against harsh sun

-- May even reduce plants’ susceptibility to fungal diseases
+- It may even reduce plants’ susceptibility to fungal diseases.

 One of the best benefits of choosing to use kaolin clay and other natural alternatives is that your: